overture-stack/docs/README.md

     │   ├── /css/               # Component-specific styles
     │   ├── /marketing/         # Components, data and Sass for the overture.bio pages
     │   ├── /theme/             # Global theme configuration and styling
+    │   │   └── /pages/         # The overture.bio routes; index.tsx is its home page
+    │   └── /pages/             # Documentation homepage
+    ├── /static-docs/           # robots.txt and _redirects for docs.overture.bio only
-    │   └── /pages/             # Static page content, including the marketing routes ├── /netlify/               # Redirects staged for the marketing site (not live, see its README) ├── /static/                # Static assets served as-is │   └── /img/marketing/     # Images and icons for the marketing pages ├── docusaurus.config.ts    # Site config: plugin instances, navbar, redirects
+    ├── /static-marketing/      # robots.txt and _redirects for overture.bio only
+    ├── /static/                # Static assets served as-is │   └── /img/marketing/     # Images and icons for the marketing pages
+    ├── docusaurus.config.ts    # Site config: plugin instances, navbar, redirects